tsloughter/lambda_jam_2013/one/01_slide.md

 * All process state is lost on crash
 * Safe state to restart from
-* Able to start accepting messages again from a error-free state
+* Able to start accepting messages again from an error-free state

 !SLIDE bullets
 # Pull it All Together #

 * Increased efficiency in writing scalable/fault-tolerant systems
-* Non-defensive means shorter code: faster to develop, less bugs, easier to maintain
+* Happy path programming means shorter code: faster to develop, less bugs, easier to maintain
 * But it won't do it for you

 !SLIDE bullets